George Campbell (soccer): Career

+Atlanta United

 Born in Chester, Pennsylvania, Campbell played for Nether United as a kid before his family relocated to Atlanta.
 He began his career with Georgia United before joining the youth academy at Atlanta United.
 On March 9, 2019, after impressing with the academy, Campbell made his professional debut for Atlanta United 2, the club's reserve side in the USL Championship, against Hartford Athletic.
 He started as Atlanta United 2 won 2–0.
 Campbell then scored his first goal for Atlanta United 2 on September 25 against Indy Eleven, scoring the first in a 2–1 victory.

 On July 9, 2019, Campbell signed a homegrown player deal with the Atlanta United first team, effective starting from the 2020 season.
-He made his debut for Atlanta United on March 7 against FC Cincinnati, coming on as a 44th minute substitute in a 2–1 victory.
+He made his debut for Atlanta United on March 7 against FC Cincinnati, coming on as a 44th-minute substitute in a 2–1 victory.

+CF Montréal

 On December 13, 2022, Campbell was traded to CF Montréal in exchange for $400,000 in 2023 General Allocation Money and $200,000 in 2024 General Allocation Money, as well as up to $300,000 in conditional General Allocation Money.

+West Bromwich Albion

+On 18 July 2025, Campbell signed for Championship club West Bromwich Albion on a four-year deal for an undisclosed fee.

+International career

+After three youth international team appearances with the United States' under-23 national team, Campbell received his first call-up to the senior men's national team in January 2025.
+He made his debut for the squad in a 3-1 friendly win over Venezuela on 18 January 2025 at Chase Stadium in Fort Lauderdale, Florida.
+Campbell played 88 minutes before being replaced by Walker Zimmerman.